nbaronariera/DndGroupMusic/README.md

 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](README.es.md)

 > Organize, download, and tag your music library automatically from a simple Markdown file.

 This is a high-performance CLI tool written in **Rust**.
 It parses a `.md` file, creates a folder structure based on headers, downloads audio using `yt-dlp`, converts it to MP3, and applies ID3 metadata (Artist, Album, Custom Tags) automatically.

+## 🎲 Perfect for TTRPG Groups (DnD, Pathfinder)

+This project was designed with **collaborative soundtracks** in mind.

+Imagine this workflow for your DnD party:
+1. Upload the `campaign_music.md` file to a **GitHub** repository (or shared drive).
+2. Your players find an epic theme for their character or a specific mood.
+3. They edit the file, add the link under the correct header, and saves the changes.
+4. You (the DM) run the tool before the session.
+5.  **Result:** The new tracks appear magically on your computer, organized in folders and tagged, ready to play.

 ## 🚀 Quick Install